 Sounds super interesting, right?
 I mean for the readers, I am sure it’s like a major disaster for her.
-Anyway I am definitely going to be reading this series, and checking out the movie when it releases (which by the way, the release date is not yet out, I’ll update this post when it’s announced).
+Anyway I am definitely going to be reading this series, and checking out the movie when it releases.

 So a few years back, this book kept popping up on my Goodreads timeline, and all the reviews I saw were mostly positive, which naturally triggered my curiosity enough to look it up.
 The story seemed to revolve around this self-proclaimed fat girl Willowdean Dickson, who had always been extremely comfortable in her own skin (in-spite of all the extra weight she felt like she was carrying around).
 That is until she came across this really good looking guy Bo, who she took an instant liking to, and who seemed to like her back.

 Now this relationship should have been great for her, and provided validation for her self assurance, but for some reason it had the exact opposite effect and she began to doubt herself.
 So much so that she felt the need to take back her confidence by doing the most horrifying thing she could imagine: enter a beauty pageant (along with several other unlikely candidates) to show the world that she deserved to be up there as much as any twiggy girl did.